 The Brooklyn Bedding Aurora Luxe is a 13.25″ hybrid mattress with a quilted cover, infused with cooling fibers for advanced cooling performance.
 It has a poly foam comfort layer and a pocketed coil base for support.

 We tested the medium version and found it to have moderate levels of both sinkage and bounce.
-Based on material density and the overall feel of the mattress, I would expect the firm version to have a similar feel.
+Based on the design and the overall feel of the mattress, I would expect the firm version to have a similar feel.

-The price is 21% more than the average hybrid, at $1,698 for a queen, but the Aurora Luxe still offers a great value, given its higher performance.
+The price is 9% less expensive than the average hybrid, at $1,398 for a queen, making the Aurora Luxe a great value, given its higher performance.

 Click here to read the full Brooklyn Bedding Aurora Luxe review.